pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 ### Poison
 * If player holds a curing berry AI, no score increase
-* If AI is faster and faints player in less then 2 hits, no score increase
+* If AI is faster and faints player in 2 or less hits, no score increase
 * If player needs 3 or more hits to faint AI, +3
 * Otherwise +3, 100% if's first turn and 50/50 in any other situation